All You Need to Know About Spondylolithesis

 What is Spondylolithesis?

 Spondylolisthesis is a condition that primarily impacts the lower back.
 Imagine the vertebrae in your back.
 You have 33 stacked vertebrae that are similar to building blocks.
 They form the foundation of your spine.
-Now when one of these “building blocks” slips out of place, it may push against other blocks below it.
+Now when one of these “building blocks” slips out of place, it may slip forward over top of other block directly below it.
 Most importantly, when a vertebra slips out of place, it may put direct pressure against a nerve root.
-This is what is known as Spondylolisthesis.
+This is what is known as spondylolisthesis.

 The Cause of Spondylolisthesis